 Stress on Battery Cells

 Charging a battery to its maximum capacity repeatedly can place stress on the battery cells, reducing the device’s overall battery life.
-This might not be immediately evident, but over time, the device will hold less charge.
+This is a concern often discussed in guides focused on maintaining professional drone gear, such as this expert buyer’s guide for aerial photography tools.

 Safety Regulations

 There are safety concerns, especially with lithium-ion batteries.
 Airlines impose strict regulations about carrying spare batteries because they can pose a fire hazard.
-While devices should have safety features, malfunctions can occur.
+Similar caution applies to drones, particularly compact models frequently used by beginners and younger pilots.

 What Experts Say About Battery Safety